Course fee waiver

 University of Delaware

 Two course fee waivers each semester or session.
 The maximum per calendar year is six requests (three for benefits-eligible part-time employees).
+Course Fee Waivers may apply to undergraduate or graduate level courses.
 Learn more.

 - One course with a unique number up to four credits; or one course and its related laboratory not exceeding four credit hours; or